-- 1. To classify and use the accurate engineering correlations of diffusion and mass transfer coefficients to model a separation process. - 2.
-To investigate a multi-stage equilibrium separation processes, simultaneous phase equilibrium and mass balances in continuous separation distillation. - 3.
-Mathematically formulate and analyze heat transfer system by conduction and convection mode - 4.
-Able to analyze radiative heat transfer system - 5.
-Design and analyze the performance of heat exchangers and evaporators.
+- To classify and use the accurate engineering correlations of diffusion and mass transfer coefficients to model a separation process. - To investigate a multi-stage equilibrium separation processes, simultaneous phase equilibrium and mass balances in continuous separation distillation. - Mathematically formulate and analyse heat transfer system by conduction and convection mode. - Able to analyse radiative heat transfer system - Design and analyse the performance of heat exchangers and evaporators.